Elementary Handbook

 Make-Up Work

 A student who has missed school for an approved reason is required to make-up all work assigned during his/her absence.
-It is the responsibility of the student to see his/her teachers for the missed work, and to obtain help, if needed, in order to make up the work.
-Work must be made up immediately upon returning from a normal absence, unless other arrangements have been approved by the teacher.
-All make-up work due to absence must be completed within ten (10) days of the close of the grading period, or the student will receive a failing grade.
-Students may not be permitted to make-up work or assessments from unexcused absences.
+It is the responsibility of the student to see his/her teachers for the missed work, and to obtain help, if needed, to make up the work.
+Work must be made up immediately upon returning from a normal absence unless other arrangements have been approved by the teacher.

-When students are ill and parents wish to obtain their work they can access the day’s assignments from the student’s Canvas classrooms.
-Classes will not be live-streamed for sudden illnesses or vacations.
+When students are ill, and parents wish to obtain their work, they can access the day’s assignments from the student’s Canvas classrooms.
+Classes will not be live streamed for sudden illnesses or vacations.

 Flexible Instruction Day/ Emergency Closing / Delay